algorand/go-algorand/scripts/release/README.md

 1. upload
 1. delete ec2 instance

-The only thing that is not automated at this point is pre-setting the `gpg-agent` with the passphrase of the private key.
+The only thing that is not automated is pre-setting the `gpg-agent` with the passphrase of the private key.
+Build execution pauses at the beginning of the `sign` stage to allow for this manual process.
+See below for details.

 The build job is parameterized with sensible defaults except for the Git hash, which is blank and can vary for each job.

-Jenkins will pause at the beginning of the `sign` stage to up an SSH connection that will forward a Unix socket from the remote ec2 instance to the client (which may be your laptop).

 ## Workflow